Superintendent’s Compendium

 Using roller skates, skateboards, roller skis, coasting vehicles, or similar devices is prohibited, except in the following designated areas:

-• Roller skates, skateboards, roller skis and coasting vehicles are permitted only on paved roadways in Park residential housing areas.
+• Roller skates, skateboards, roller skis and coasting vehicles are permitted for park residents on paved roadways in park residential housing areas.

 36 CFR §2.21 – Smoking